I'm naturally curious about everything. I love to research unique and fascinating animals.

 The recommendation is that the gravel should be bigger than the axolotl's mouth so it isn't accidentally ingested.
 Because the Mexican walking fish has legs, having no substrate may cause them undue stress because they cannot grip the slippery bottom of the aquarium.

 These pets live best by themselves.
-Housing them with goldfish and the like, is not the best idea.
-Axolotls may eat smaller fish, and bigger fish tend to nibble on the axolotls gills.
-Mexican walking fish have regenerative abilities, they can regrow limbs and this fascinating ability is why they are researched so much.
+Housing them with goldfish and the like is not the best idea.
+Axolotls may eat smaller fish, and bigger fish tend to nibble on the axolotl's gills.
+Mexican walking fish have regenerative abilities—they can regrow limbs!—and this fascinating ability is one reason why they are researched so much.

 - Also keeping the tank water cool during the summer as warm water can stress them.
 Axolotls tend to do well in the 54-64 degree Fahrenheit range, or 12-17 degree celsius.

 - They have a 10- to 15-year life span.

-- Extremely cheap to feed, pellets last several months and cost max $10
+- They're extremely cheap to feed.
+Their pellets last several months and cost about $10.

 - They prefer relatively cool temperatures between 54–64°F or 12–17°C.